jadecobra/python_tdd_exercises/source/how_to/make_person.rst

     AssertionError: {'first_name': 'first_name'} != {'first_name': 'jane'}

-* I copy the value from the terminal and use it to replace the `return statement`_
+* I copy the value from the terminal then use it to replace the one in the `return statement`_

   .. code-block:: python